Call the Township Office to learn more about specific services: 317-773-0249

 Staff assist Noblesville Township residents who are in crisis and need financial assistance.
 Click here for income guidelines to see if you generally qualify for assistance.
 (See Township Assistance tab)

-During Coronavirus Restrictions: Noblesville Township will provide food bags every Wednesday and Thursday from 9a to 4p.
-One person in your family can come in and request a bag by standing at the door only.
+During Coronavirus Restrictions: Noblesville Township is providing food bags every Wednesday 9a to 4p.
+Various food items are also available to choose from right inside the front door Wednesday – Friday each week (i.e. bread, refrigerated items).
+One person in your family can come in at a time.

 The Trustee’s Office contracts with the local fire department to provide protection for residents of the Township.

 In a situation where a family is homeless, the Trustee’s Office will do its best to provide shelter when shelter resources are available.
 Hamilton County has few resources for emergency shelter and/or very-low income housing.

 Township Trustee is responsible for maintaining abandoned and public cemeteries within its borders.
 Specifically, Noblesville Township maintains four cemeteries including Caylor, Tharp and Weaver and Mott.